BrightChamps Logo

 Red Cross Icon Indicating Mistakes to Avoid in This Math Topic

-Placing Negative Numbers on the Right Side of the Origin
+Placing negative numbers on the right side of the origin

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-Remember to place negative numbers to the left of the origin (0).
+Place negative numbers to the left of the origin (0).
 Only positive numbers should be marked to the right of the number line.
 Keep in mind that greater negative numbers are closer to the origin.
 For example, -2 is greater than -4 because it is closer to the origin (0).

 Mistake 4